-Figure 1-2 illustrates the proposed concept layout of the site.
-This concept plan shows indicative buildings and access routes which will be detailed at the project application stage.
+Figure 1-2 illustrates the proposed revised concept layout of the site.
+This concept plan shows indicative buildings and access routes which will be detailed at the project application stage for each development.

-Figure 1-2 Horsley Park Concept Site Layout
+Figure 1-2 Revised Horsley Park Concept Site Layout